 What is open enrollment?

 Open enrollment is the time of year when individuals and families can enroll in a health insurance plan for the next calendar year.
 This is the only time each year when current employees can make changes to their health insurance policy, unless they have a major life change (often called a qualifying life event or QLE).
 The other exception to open enrollment involves new employees.
-New hires will still be able to enroll in an insurance plan when they qualify after being hired, but once their selection is made, changes cannot be made until the open enrollment period.
+New hires can enroll in an insurance plan after being hired, but once they enroll, they cannot make changes until the next company open enrollment period.

-Most companies schedule open enrollment near the end of the year, such as in November, and also provide employees the opportunity to modify other benefits at the same time.
+Most companies schedule open enrollment near the end of the calendar year, such as in November, and give employees the opportunity to modify other benefits at the same time.
 However, you can schedule it anytime that complies with your insurance provider’s requirements.
 It is a good idea to include the open enrollment dates in your Employee Handbook.

-Insurance companies generally require policy changes to be submitted by a certain date, so employers often schedule their open enrollment to meet that deadline early.
-Open enrollment is not required to last for a set amount of time, but most employers make it available for four weeks.
+Insurance companies generally require policy changes to be submitted by a certain date, so employers often schedule their open enrollment period to meet that deadline early.
+Most employers schedule the open enrollment period for four weeks to give employees enough time to make their selections.

 Are employers required to have an open enrollment period?